PaycheckCalculatorOnline logo

 Medicare Tax: 1.45% With No Wage Cap

-This seemingly small distinction creates a meaningful difference for high earners.
-A person earning $500,000 pays: • Social Security: 6.2% × $180,000 (estimated 2026 cap) = $11,160 • Medicare: 1.45% × $500,000 = $7,250
+This distinction matters for high earners.
+A person earning $500,000 pays: • Social Security: 6.2% × ~$180,000 (estimated 2026 cap) = $11,160 • Medicare: 1.45% × $500,000 = $7,250

 Additional Medicare Tax: 0.9% for High Earners

-The Affordable Care Act introduced the Additional Medicare Tax (AMT) starting in 2013.
+The Affordable Care Act introduced the Additional Medicare Tax starting in 2013.
 Single filers with wages above $200,000 pay an extra 0.9% Medicare tax on earnings above that threshold.
 For married filing jointly, the threshold is $250,000.

 Combined Medicare rates for wages above the threshold: • Below $200,000 (single): 1.45% • Above $200,000 (single): 1.45% + 0.9% = **2.35%**

-Important: The Additional Medicare Tax applies to wages above the threshold — not all Medicare wages.
 If you earn $250,000 as a single filer: • 1.45% × $200,000 = $2,900 (regular Medicare) • 2.35% × $50,000 = $1,175 (above threshold) • Total Medicare = $4,075

 Self-Employment Tax: The Full 15.3%

-If you are self-employed — freelancer, sole proprietor, independent contractor, or partner in a partnership — there is no employer to pay the matching 7.65%.
+If you're self-employed — freelancer, sole proprietor, independent contractor, or partner — there's no employer to pay the matching 7.65%.
 You must pay both halves yourself, totaling 15.3% of net self-employment income.
+This is called Self-Employment Tax (SE Tax) and is calculated on Schedule SE of your Form 1040.

-Example — Freelancer with $80,000 net self-employment income: • SE Tax base: $80,000 × 92.35% = $73,880 • SE Tax: $73,880 × 15.3% = $11,304 • AGI deduction: $11,304 ÷ 2 = $5,652 • Effective SE Tax after income tax benefit (22% bracket): $11,304 − ($5,652 × 22%) = $10,062
+Example — Freelancer with $80,000 net self-employment income: • SE Tax base: $80,000 × 92.35% = $73,880 • SE Tax: $73,880 × 15.3% = $11,304 • AGI deduction: $11,304 ÷ 2 = $5,652 • Federal income tax savings (22% bracket): $5,652 × 22% = $1,243 • Effective SE Tax after income tax benefit: $10,061

 How FICA Is Calculated on Your Paycheck

 FICA taxes are calculated on gross wages — before any pre-tax deductions.
 This means your 401(k) contributions, health insurance premiums, and HSA contributions do NOT reduce the wages subject to FICA.
 They DO reduce wages subject to federal income tax.
+This is one of the most misunderstood distinctions on a pay stub.

-Paycheck Example — $6,000 gross bi-weekly pay: • 401(k) contribution (pre-tax): $500 • Health insurance premium: $150 • Taxable wages for income tax: $6,000 − $500 − $150 = $5,350 • Wages for FICA: $6,000 (full gross — no reduction) • Social Security: $6,000 × 6.2% = $372.00 • Medicare: $6,000 × 1.45% = $87.00 • Total FICA withheld: $459.00
+Paycheck Example — $6,000 gross bi-weekly pay: • 401(k) contribution (pre-tax): $500 • Health insurance premium: $150 • Taxable wages for income tax: $6,000 − $500 − $150 = $5,350 • Wages for FICA: $6,000 (full gross — no reduction for 401k) • Social Security: $6,000 × 6.2% = $372.00 • Medicare: $6,000 × 1.45% = $87.00 • Total FICA withheld from your check: $459.00

 FICA Exemptions: Who Doesn't Pay?